pitchaim/ShellScripts/README.md

         animateDiffeo <path/to/source/directory> <number> <output_name.filetype>

 ###organizeIms
 Organizes images, as output from a Matlab image scrambling script, into folders by original image (i.e., consolidates versions 1-80 of Im_1 into folder named Im_1).
-Supports up to 99 images as-is; can be easily updated by adding a condition to line 23.
+Supports up to 99 source images as-is; can be easily updated by adding a condition to line 23.
 Runs in bash >= 3.0.
 Call using the following syntax:

         organizeIms <number_of_source_images>